Siegfried Line

 The Siegfried Line, known in German as the Westwall (/de/, 'western rampart'), was a German defensive line built during the late 1930s.

 Started in 1936, opposite the French Maginot Line, it stretched more than 630 km from Kleve on the border with the Netherlands, along the western border of Nazi Germany, to the town of Weil am Rhein on the border with Switzerland.
-The line featured more than 18,000 bunkers, tunnels and tank traps.
+The line had more than 18,000 bunkers, tunnels, and tank traps.

-From September 1944 to March 1945, the Siegfried Line was subjected to a large-scale Allied offensive.
+From September 1944 to March 1945, the Siegfried Line was subjected to a large Allied offensive.

 Name

 The official German name for the defensive line construction program before and during the Second World War changed several times during the late 1930s.
 It came to be known as the "Westwall", but in English it was referred to as the "Siegfried Line" or, sometimes, the "West Wall".
 Various German names reflected different areas of construction: